luminaAnonima/fabric-of-light/README.md

 - Clean air is not earned.
 - Food is not payment.
-- Water, shelter, care, knowledge—
+- Water, shelter, care, knowledge,
   are not bonuses for the obedient.

 They are part of the weave.